facebook/docusaurus/docs/getting-started-installation.md

     > If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
 After that, run `docusaurus-init`.

-After Docusaurus is installed, moving forward, you can check your current version of Docusaurus by going into the `website` directory and typing `yarn outdated docusaurus` or `npm outdated docusaurus`.
-You can update to the [latest version](https://www.npmjs.com/package/docusaurus) of Docusaurus by typing `yarn upgrade docusaurus --latest` or `npm update docusaurus`.

 ## Verifying Installation

 Along with previously existing files and directories, your root directory will now contain a structure similar to: